Bird song in the Engadin

 Heckenbraunelle ■■

 stereotypisch melodisch fast high (4-8 KHz) .
-General: High-pitched, repetitive but complex little tune.
+General: High-pitched, repetitive but complex little tune, 3 seconds long with about 15 notes rising and falling, falling at the end, then 3 second pause.

 Song: Melodisch, slowly rising, roughly like black-cap warbler, which I guessed in the bird-song.ch quiz.
 [Link]